xGodMode/godmode-sample-project/README.md

 ### Usage

 ---

-1. Download and install dependencies for the [GodMode Ganache CLI](https://github.com/xGodMode/godmode-ganache-cli)
+1. Install the Truffle framework via `$ npm install -g truffle`

-2. Open a shell/cmd in your **godmode-ganache-cli** directory and run `$ npm run start`
+2. Download and install dependencies for the [GodMode Ganache CLI](https://github.com/xGodMode/godmode-ganache-cli)

-3. In another shell/cmd, clone this repository into **godmode-sample-projects** , cd into this new directory and run `$ npm install`
+3. Open a shell/cmd in your **godmode-ganache-cli** directory and run `$ npm run start`

-4. In the same directory, install the GodMode contracts by running `$ npx godmode install`
+4. In another shell/cmd, clone this repository into **godmode-sample-projects** , cd into this new directory and run `$ npm install`

 5. In `CustomContracts.test.js`, replace `'<rpc_endpoint>'` with the endpoint that **godmode-ganache-cli** is running on